 An annual Budget is adopted on the modified accrual basis of accounting, consistent with generally accepted accounting principles.
 Amendments to the budget can only be made with the approval of the Board of Directors.
 The fund is the legal level of control.

-A Certified Public Accounting Firm Serving the Nonprofit Community

-Gainesville, Florida 32601
+808-B NW 16th Avenue Gainesville, Florida 32601 TEL: 352-395-6565 FAX: 352-395-6636 www.kattell.com

-TEL: 352-395-6565

-FAX: 352-395-6636

-www.kattell.co

 COMMUNICATION WITH THOSE CHARGED WITH GOVERNANCE

 To the Board of Directors The Einstein School, Inc